JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_integration.md

 **Kind**: `properties`

-Web Symbols represent properties of an object, which is a result of a JavaScript or TypeScript expression.
+Poly Symbols represent properties of an object, which is a result of a JavaScript or TypeScript expression.
-Only dynamically contributed properties symbols (through [`WebSymbolsQueryConfigurator`](%gh-ic%/platform/webSymbols/src/com/intellij/webSymbols/query/WebSymbolsQueryConfigurator.kt)) have built-in support.
+Only dynamically contributed properties symbols (through [`PolySymbolQueryConfigurator`](%gh-ic%/platform/polySymbols/src/com/intellij/polySymbols/query/PolySymbolQueryConfigurator.kt)) have built-in support.

-The `WebSymbolsQueryConfigurator.getScope()`'s `element` parameter can be:
+The `PolySymbolQueryConfigurator.getScope()`'s `element` parameter can be:
-  - `JSObjectLiteralExpression` - Web Symbols should represent expected properties
+  - `JSObjectLiteralExpression` - Poly Symbols should represent expected properties
-  - `JSExpression` - Web Symbols should represent available properties the expression's result.
+  - `JSExpression` - Poly Symbols should represent available properties the expression's result.
     Parent expression is `JSReferenceExpression` or `JSIndexedPropertyAccessExpression`.

-Dedicated support for `WebSymbol` interface properties:
+Dedicated support for `PolySymbol` interface properties:
   - `type` - if the type is `JSType`, it will be used in JavaScript type evaluator as the type of the property
   - `required` - the JavaScript property is treated as non-optional
-  - `properties[WebSymbol.PROP_READ_ONLY]` - the JavaScript property is treated as read-only
+  - `properties[PolySymbol.PROP_READ_ONLY]` - the JavaScript property is treated as read-only

 #### Symbols
 {#js-symbols}